-The General Data Protection Regulation (GDPR) is approaching and will set the bar high in regards to protecting the integrity of the individual in the EU.
+The General Data Protection Regulation (GDPR) sets the bar high in regards to protecting the integrity of the individual in the EU.
 Doctena has established a large security plan to be compliant to increase the overall security of their business.
 This post is intended to give you an update on our current status in regards to GDPR.

 The General Data Protection Regulation (GDPR) is the new European regulation for protecting personal data, applying to all organizations (including medical practices) operating within the EU (as well as non-EU organizations with customers who are individuals in the EU zone).
 The definition of personal data under GDPR has been boiled down into “any information relating to an identified or identifiable person”.
 The purpose of GDPR is to harmonize the data protection laws across all member countries of the EU to strengthen the integrity of the individual.
-The law will come to effect on May 25th, 2018.
+The law is in effect since May 25th, 2018.

 GDPR applies to both data controllers and data processors.
 The data controller is the party who determines the purposes and the manner in which personal data is processed.
 While the data processor is a third-party processing personal data on behalf of the controller.

 What does this mean?

 Doctena is both a data controller and a data processor.

 - As a cloud calendar company providing a service to doctors/practitioners, Doctena mainly acts as a data processor.
 We process data on behalf of the doctor/practitioner who defines what happens with this data (modification, removal, transfer, …).